gordonmurray/CLIP_vectorization_bentoML/README.md

 # CLIP_vectorization_bentoML

-BentoML Service for CLIP Image Vectorization, built using BentoML and pushed to ECR using Github Actions
+BentoML Service for CLIP Image Vectorization, built using BentoML and pushed to ECR.

+Ideally I would use Github Actions here, however the model is too big for the storage space provided.
+I could make a private Runner but its a bit overkill right now for this small project, so pushing from the CLI.

 ## Local install